Hello! My name is Jemma and I’m the main photographer here at 1st Impressions Photography Ltd.

 I believe photography is the perfect method of story telling.
 In years to come, when the moment has long since passed, it’s the pictures taken; those stills in time which have the ability to conjure up happy memories of years gone by and bring a smile to your face.
 It’s my job to capture these timeless images in increasingly creative ways.
 I love nothing more than a new challenge from a client to get stuck into; and aim to learn a new technique every month.
 If you’d like to know more, please get in touch :-)

 I’m a Canon user and shoot with a pair of the swanky 5D Mark III's and my trusty EOS 500D as a backup.
 For low light conditions, I use the powerful 580EX II and 430EX II Speedlites.
-My zoom lenses of choice are the Canon EF 24-70mm f/2.8L II USM and EF 70-200mm f/2.8L IS II USM.
+My zoom lenses of choice are the Canon EF 24-70mm f/2.8L II USM, EF 70-200mm f/2.8L IS II USM and 16-35mm f4L IS USM.
 For portraits, my go-to lens is the 'nifty fifty' prime EF 50mm f/1.2L USM.
+For macro shots I use the EF 100mm f2.8L IS USM and to achieve the creamy bokeh that everyone loves, it has to be the EF 135mm f2L USM.
 For those who aren't too camera savvy, the 'L' stands for luxury and is Canon's top of the range series of lenses with higher quality optics and water resistant seals.
 You can spot them easily by looking for the red ring on the lens barrel.
 With these sidekicks, I can capture the close up action for all those important details, but also disappear into the background with the telephoto lens to discreetly record the candid moments, no matter what the weather.